avocadotech/rn-test-task-template/README.md

+Install dependencies with
+yarn

+for ios also from /ios directory off the project run pod install

 To start metro (for some environments it may not start with executing android or ios command and stuck): yarn start